Frequently Asked Questions

 When can I register?

-Registration will open in April 2017.
+Registration is open.
 The early discount period generally extends until 40 days before the event begins.
 Online registration closes 3 working days prior to the start of the event.
 On-site registration is also accepted.

 How much does symposium registration cost?